Skip to main content

 However, there are approaches that are used to allow multiple methods to be used within a class.

 Traitjs can be used in Javascript that supports trait behavior.
-This [article] (barbarianmeetscoding.com/blog/safer-javascr..) provides an example of the implementation
+This [article] (https://www.barbarianmeetscoding.com/blog/safer-javascript-object-composition-with-traits-and-traits-dot-js) provides an example of the implementation

 The essence of this tutorial is to explain the trait concepts.